WheteThunger/SpawnModularCar/README.md

 - `spawnmodularcar.spawn.3` -- Allows spawning a car with 2-3 sockets.
 - `spawnmodularcar.spawn.4` -- Allows spawning a car with 2-4 sockets.

-Granting the following permissions will cause the player's car to automatically spawn with engine components of the corresponding quality in each engine module.
-If none of these are granted, the car spawns without any engine components, so it cannot be driven until a player adds them.
+Granting the following permissions will cause the player's car to automatically spawn with engine parts of the corresponding quality in each engine module.
+If none of these are granted, the car spawns without any engine parts, so it cannot be driven until a player adds them.
-- `spawnmodularcar.engineparts.tier1` -- Spawn your car with low quality engine components.
+- `spawnmodularcar.engineparts.tier1` -- Spawn your car with low quality engine parts.
-- `spawnmodularcar.engineparts.tier2` -- Spawn your car with medium quality engine components.
+- `spawnmodularcar.engineparts.tier2` -- Spawn your car with medium quality engine parts.
-- `spawnmodularcar.engineparts.tier3` -- Spawn your car with high quality engine components.
+- `spawnmodularcar.engineparts.tier3` -- Spawn your car with high quality engine parts.

 Presets:
 - `spawnmodularcar.presets` -- Allows you to spawn your car from a personal preset.
 Also enables the `save`, `update`, `rename` and `delete` preset commands.